 - Premium: This is the amount the person receiving the health insurance policy pays to keep it in force.
 Employers typically pay a more significant percentage of the premium as a benefit and part of the employee’s total compensation package.
 Those purchasing health insurance on their own must pay the full premium but may be able to obtain assistance with payments through the Connect for Health Colorado health insurance marketplace.

 Colorado business owners who feel uncertain with the numerous choices available of small business health insurance plans.
-For help wading through the option and features to offer employees, you should strongly consider meeting with a top-rated Colorado group health insurance broker receive proper guidance.
+For help wading through the option and features to offer employees, you should strongly consider meeting with a top-rated Colorado small business health insurance broker receive proper guidance.